koptelovmax/gaussianprocess/track.md

 - VGPDS test

 ### Why
-- To find the best one in terms of visual quality
+- To find the best model in terms of visual quality

 ### What has learned
 - ARD is automatic dimensionality detection feauture for kernel function